 Additional Rewards, Bonuses, and Incentives

-Volume and calculation of points (translated to distributor payouts and commissions) is the foundations of how a distributor creates considerable income in network marketing.
+Volume and calculation of points (translated to distributor payouts and commissions) are the foundations of how a distributor creates considerable income in network marketing.

 However, companies usually offer other incentives and rewards as well to help keep distributors motivated to continue producing.